MicrosoftDocs/bing-docs/bing-docs/bing-news-search/tutorial/bing-news-search-single-page-app.md

 ---
 title: "Tutorial: Create a single-page web app using the Bing News Search API"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Use this tutorial to build a single-page web application that can send search queries to the Bing News API, and display the results within the webpage.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-news-search
 ms.topic: tutorial
-ms.date: 06/23/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
-ms.custom: seodec2018
 ---

 # Tutorial: Create a single-page web app

 The Bing News Search API lets you search the Web and obtain results of the news type relevant to a search query.
 In this tutorial, we build a single-page Web application that uses the Bing News Search API to display search results on the page.
 The application includes HTML, CSS, and JavaScript components.
 The source code for this sample is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/Tutorials/BingNewsSearchApp.html).